Pehla Nasha

-It remains the only film to have Aamir Khan, Shah Rukh Khan and Saif Ali Khan in a scene together along with Rahul Roy and Sudesh Berry.
+It remains the only film to have Aamir Khan, Shah Rukh Khan, and Saif Ali Khan in a scene together along with Rahul Roy and Sudesh Berry.
 Upon release, the film received negative reviews and failed at the box office.

 Synopsis

-A down-and-out actor, Deepak Bakshi (Deepak Tijori), who has claustrophobia, goes to live as a caretaker at his friend's (Jayant Kripalani) apartment while he is away.
-His friend shows him a telescope which is used for spying on a neighborhood building which houses a beautiful woman.
+A down-and-out actor, Deepak Bakshi, who has claustrophobia, goes to live as a caretaker at his friend's apartment while he is away.
+His friend shows him a telescope which is used for spying on a neighborhood building that houses a beautiful woman.
 Deepak takes to spying on a regular basis.
 One day while spying on the woman, Deepak sees her getting attacked.
-He decides to get involved and lands himself into trouble with the police as he is now a suspect for murder.
+He decides to get involved and lands himself in trouble with the police as he is now a suspect for murder.
 Later he is able to solve the mystery by overcoming his phobia and catching the main killer.